Historicity (philosophy)

 Historicity in philosophy is the idea or fact that something has a historical origin and developed through history: concepts, practices, values.
 This is opposed to the belief that the same thing, in particular normative institutions or correlated ideologies, is natural or essential and thus exists universally.

 Historicity relates to the underlying concept of history, or the intersection of teleology (the concept and study of progress and purpose), temporality (the concept of time), and historiography (semiotics and history of history).
-Historical "a priori" (historicity of a historical process) is a varying conceptualizations of historicity, emphasizing the linear progress or the repetition or modulation of past events.
+Historical "a priori" (historicity of a historical process) is a varying conceptualization of historicity, emphasizing the linear progress or the repetition or modulation of past events.